labbsr0x/bb-promster/README.md

 # Configuration

+## What BB Promster expects
-The BB Promster docker image expects at least two different configurations:
+The BB Promster docker image expects at least four different configurations:

-1. **BB_PROMSTER_LEVEL**: defines the level where a Promster instance lays on at your own Promster cluster.
-Level 1 is for Promster that hit your `/metrics` endpoint directly; Level 2+ is for Promsters that federate on each other.
+1. **BB_PROMSTER_LEVEL**: defines the level where a Promster instance lays on at your own Promster cluster topology.
+Level 1 is for BB-Promsters that hit your `/metrics` endpoint directly; Level 2+ is for Promsters that federate on each other.
 The federation happens for scalability issues.
 Once you have to scale up your app, things need to work a little bit differently.
-BB Promster comes to solve that issue;
+BB-Promster comes to solve those issues setting up by the default the appropriate recording rules;

 2. **ETCD_URLS**: defines the etcd cluster urls where service discovery is done for monitoring purposes.
-Here we assume that scraping instances and Promster instances will all register themselves at the same etcd registry.
+Here we assume that scraping instances and Promster instances will all register themselves at the same etcd registry. **Important: all registered IPs or addresses must provide only the host name, without schema or paths.
+The metric paths and schema should be configured by other environment variables**;

+3. **REGISTRY_ETCD_BASE**: defines in which base path of the ETCD is grouped all the components to observe a specific application;

+4. **SCRAPE_ETCD_PATH**: this information tells level 1 BB-Promsters where to find the targets IP addresses at the provided ETCD installation. **Important: Mandatory only for level 1 BB-Promsters**;

+## Multiple ETCDs
-If you have a scenario where you have different etcd clusters for scraping instances and Promster instances, you can leave `ETCD_URLS` empty and define the following env:
+If you have a scenario where you have different ETCD clusters, one for registering Scraping instances and other for registering Promster instances, you can leave `ETCD_URLS` empty and define the following ENVs:

 1. **REGISTRY_ETCD_URL**: the etcd cluster urls where a Promster instance will register itself for federation;

 2. **SCRAPE_ETCD_URL**: the etcd cluster urls where a service instance will register itself for scraping;

+## Other Optional Configs

+1. **TLS_INSECURE**: informs Prometheus to ignore TLS verification;

+2. **SCHEME**: `http` (default) or `https`.
+Configure your level 1 BB-Promsters if your targets are only exposed at `https` endpoints and do not have automatic redirection from `http` to `https`;

+3. **SCRAPE_PATHS**: and, if your metrics path does not follow the default `/metrics`, you'll need to configure this variable to point to the exact path where your metrics are exposed;

-All other configurations from Promster itself and Prometheus are still available for use.
+All other configurations from [Promster](https://github.com/flaviostutz/promster) itself and Prometheus are still available for use.
 We recommend, though, to use them with care and always checking for conflicts with our env resolution logic implemented in `run.sh`.

 # Example